Junior's Farm: Release

-Cash Box called it "a very strong disk," saying that "it has that unique McCartney flair that makes all his musical forays such inspired hit records."
+Cash Box called it "a very strong disk", saying that "it has that unique McCartney flair that makes all his musical forays such inspired hit records."
 Record World said that "Vassar Clements fiddle adds a subtle country touch to a straight-out 'Get Back'-type rocker."

 The photo for one of the single's picture sleeves featured Wings dressed in costumes corresponding to the song's lyrics (for example, drummer Geoff Britton as a poker dealer and guitarist Denny Laine as an Eskimo).
 A sea lion, also mentioned in the lyrics, appears in the photo, between Britton and McCartney, a farmer.
 This photo appeared on the picture sleeve of the single in Spain and in advertisements elsewhere.
 In the UK and the US, the single was released in a generic Apple Records sleeve.

 The music video of "Junior's Farm" shows Paul McCartney playing a Kay electric bass guitar.
 The single was McCartney's last release on Apple Records before signing a solo recording contract with Capitol Records in May 1975, following the dissolution of the Beatles' partnership.

 Subsequent releases

-"Junior's Farm" was later released on the McCartney/Wings compilation Wings Greatest in 1978 and the US version of All the Best! in 1987, although it was not on the UK edition of the latter.
+"Junior's Farm" was later released on the McCartney/Wings compilation Wings Greatest in 1978, the US version of All the Best! in 1987 and the deluxe edition of Pure McCartney in 2016.
 The three-minute radio edit of the song was included on the 2001 compilation Wingspan: Hits and History.
 Along with its B-side (the country-flavoured "Sally G"), "Junior's Farm" was remastered for inclusion on the Hear-Music version of Venus and Mars released in November 2014.